 Cocktails on the terrace is always a winner with me and sitting outside Hartwell House surrounded by 90 acres of Aylesbury countryside is a real treat.
 The historic house (owned by the same group behind Bodysgallen in North Wales) is a real country house classic, where in days gone by they insisted on bringing coffee to your room and where pre-dinner cocktails would be served in its opulent lounges.
 With a luxury spa, palatial bedrooms and bags of charm, Hartwell is a taste of luxury from years gone by.

 Perched at one end of the famous Fistral beach, the Headland Hotel is a local landmark and, assuming Cornwall is happy to receive visitors again, a great place to brush off the hibernation cobwebs.
 With stunning views of the beach and along the Cornish coast, the Headland is a luxurious hotel with a large lounge, restaurant and spa for indoor relaxation, but it also has its own surfing school so you can catch some waves just a few metres from a warming bath afterwards.
-The Headland – recognisable to many as the setting of the film The Witches – is hoping to reopen on 4th July.

 From the moment the gates open to let you into the hotel’s charming courtyard, you know you’re going to be well looked after during your stay at Whatley Manor.
 Run by experienced GM Sue Williams (who used to manage top luxury hotel Cliveden), Whatley Manor’s charm is in being a traditional but luxurious hotel which appeals people keen on fine-dining and pre-dinner cocktails as much as those who want to indulge themselves in the luxury spa or to watch a film in Whatley Manor’s private cinema (this might not reopen immediately).
 With a two-Michelin star restaurant, an award-winning modern spa, 12 acres of gardens and large, opulent bedrooms, a stay at Whatley Manor will be a real post-lockdown treat (it’s already selling meals to take away from the restaurant – a posh picnic if ever there was one.)
 It’s not cheap but it will be indulgent, relaxing and memorable.